Khon Kaen to Khon Kaen

 Make the most of your trip with our special add-on activities before, during, or after your tour.

 Explore Khmer ruins.

 On the way north from Khon Kaen we will stop to meet the urban monkeys that live in Kumphawapi's town center and visit a weaving village before heading to Ban Chiang, the site of an enigmatic civilization that dates back as far as 3600 BC and began working bronze about 2000 BC: long before any other location in East Asia.
 The myriad artifacts unearthed here, most famously the iconic burnt ocher swirl pottery, rewrote the history books and today can be seen both inside the excellent Ban Chiang National Museum and in situ at a burial ground excavation site.
-We'll also paint our own pottery using reddish soil for the color and see how sticky rice baskets are woven.
+We'll also see how sticky rice baskets are woven.
 Then it's up to Nong Khai city, on the Mekong River, where we'll walk through the popular Tha Sadet Market, filled with bric-a-brac from Thailand, China, and other countries.

 Overnight in Nong Khai

 The highlight of your morning tour of low-key Nong Khai is Sala Kaew Ku, a wonderfully bizarre religious center filled with immense and strange concrete sculptures blending Buddhist and Hindu iconography.
 We'll also see some incredible Buddhist temple murals, including the well-known ones at Wat Pho Chai.
 We'll then turn east and follow the Mekong River, often on small country roads, with stops to see a temple honoring naga (magical serpents) and the scenic red boulders at Ban Ahong, just upriver from Bueng Kan city.